Director, Immigrant Justice Clinic

 Erin M. Barbato is the Director of the Immigrant Justice Clinic at the University of Wisconsin Law School.
 She teaches second and third year law students to represent individuals in removal proceedings and with humanitarian-based immigration relief.
 Previously, Erin worked as an immigration attorney at a non-profit organization and in private practice as well.

 Prior to attending law school, Erin volunteered as a teacher at El Centro del Muchacho Trabajador, a non-profit organization in Quito, Ecuador.
 While in Quito, she worked with families and recently resettled refugee families living at or below the poverty line.

-Currently, she is a member of the American Immigration Lawyers Association, (AILA) the Wisconsin Bar Association, and on the Board of the Community Immigration Law Center (CILC).
+Currently, she is a member of the American Immigration Lawyers Association, (AILA) the Wisconsin Bar Association, on the Board of Directors of the Community Immigration Law Center (CILC) and DREAMers of Wisconsin.
 She is also a faculty affliate with Chican@ & Latin@ Studies at the College of Letters & Science.

 Scholarship & Publications

 Erin Barbato presented "Understanding the Impact of Racism and White Supremacy on the US Immigration System in order to Better Serve People that are Undocumented and DACAmented" as part of the Social Workers Confronting Racial Injustice Conference 2021.